Zamani Project: Access to data

-The database is conceptualised as a holistic system and therefore spatial data acquired by the Zamani group are augmented by contextual non-spatial data contributed to JSTOR by various additional partners and organizations.
-This entire set of materials is made available to the scholarly community via JSTOR's Aluka initiative.
-Access to this collection is free to all institutions and organizations in Africa and portions of the developing world.
-Libraries and academic institutions outside of Africa can license access to these collections via JSTOR.
 The Zamani Project website provides a showcase for the data it produces.
 Subsets of the 3D data, such as panorama tours and flythrough animations can be viewed on the site as well as examples of plans, sections and photographs.

 Funding

 The African Cultural Heritage Sites and Landscapes Database exclusively funded by the Andrew W. Mellon Foundation, New York.
 Administrative support, office space and other academic services are provided by the University of Cape Town and the Geomatics Division at UCT.
 Additional funds are generated through documentation work for the Getty Conservation Institute, Los Angeles and the World Monuments Fund, New York.
 In the early stages of the project UNESCO provided financial support for documentation in Lalibela.